 If you are looking for a business type of Amazon seller account, then the professional account is what you need.
 Do bear in mind that there is a monthly cost to the professional seller account.
 This will be $39.99 per month.
 Amazon has had it set at this price for a while, so we doubt that it is going to change any time soon.

-Thankfully, that $39.99 per month is going to come with a few benefits over the individual seller account.
+Thankfully, that $39.99 per month is going to come with a few benefits over the individual account.
 These benefits will make it a bit easier to make huge numbers of sales on Amazon.
-However, the main benefit is the fact that with this one of the type of seller accounts on Amazon, you do not have to worry about paying that $0.99 per item sold fee.
-This is why this is the type of account you should opt for if you are planning to sell more than 40 products in any given month.
+However, the main benefit is the fact that with this type of seller profile on AMZ, you do not have to worry about paying that $0.99 per item sold fee.
+This is why this is the type you should opt for if you are planning to sell more than 40 products in any given month.
 Do bear in mind that if you sell below 40 products, you will still be charged that $39.99.
 However, for many, this is going to be fine.
-The professional seller account isn’t too expensive and it does give a few more features for boosting sales.
+The professional seller profile isn’t too expensive and it does give a few more features for boosting sales.

 For starters, with a professional account, you have a lot more control over the management of your inventory.
 You also have the ability to generate reports, something that an individual seller account is unable to do.
 This can make it a little bit easier for you to work out which products are selling and which ones are not.
 Basically, you can come up with a more ‘focused’ business strategy.
 Only professional accounts will be able to collect sales tax too.
 Only professional accounts will have the ability to set their own shipping rates too.